maicardi/SGR/README.md

 5) Create a new directory called "dependencies" (`C:\SGR\dependencies` or `/var/SGR/dependencies`)
 6) Download the Chrome webdriver from http://chromedriver.chromium.org/ and place it into the dependencies directory (`C:\SGR\dependencies\chromedriver.exe` or `/var/SGR/dependencies/chromedriver`)
 7) Download aria2 from https://aria2.github.io/ and extract the files (not the directories) in the archive into a new folder `dependencies/aria2` (`C:\SGR\dependencies\aria2\aria2c.exe` or `/var/SGR/dependencies/aria2/aria`; compilation may be necessary for non-Windows users)
-8) Optional: open `sg_module/sg.py` in an editor and set your username and password on lines 4 and 5 (like `username = dudebro`).
-This will make it so you can't pass in the username and password when invoking the script, which can be insecure
+8) Follow the instructions in the credentials section

+## Credentials
+SGR requires a paid Suicide Girls account.
+Due to this, it requires a username and password.
+There are 3 different ways that you can specify your username and password, and you can mix them however you like.
+From highest to lowest priority, these are:
+* Directly entering them into `main.py` on lines 4 and 5
+* Creating a file called `credentials.json` in the same directory as `main.py` and filling it with JSON (template: `{"username":"","password":""}`)
+* Using the command line switches (`-l`, `-s`, `--username`, and `--password`) You can mix and match these however you want.
+For safety purposes, the command line switches are disabled if the username or password is found in either of the other 2 categories.
+This is done individually, so you can have your password in the `main.py` and still use `-l` to specify your username.
+NOTE: It can be dangerous to enter login information (particularly passwords) directly into the command line.
+It is strongly recommended that you provide a `credentials.json` file.

 ## Usage
-`cd` into your install directory and call `python main.py -h` for help
+`cd` into your install directory and call `python main.py [options]` to run it.
+NOTE: Suicide Girls has presented me with a CAPTCHA every time I've run this script.
+Due to this, the script will watch for a CAPTCHA and wait for you to solve it.
+The timer displayed when the script completes does not count time spent solving the CAPTCHA.
+Since CAPTCHA solving is required, it is strongly recommended that you not run Chrome in headless mode.

 ## Flags
 * `-d`, `--dir` - The parent directory into which photosets should be downloaded (dir/Suicide Girls/<girl>/<set>); defaults to the current working directory